Collaborative Watershed Projects

 The Blackstone - also called Kittauck (Nipmuc) or Mishkittakooksepe (Narragansett) - hasn’t had a healthy population of migratory species such as herring for over 200 years, but we’re working with our partners and the State of RI to change that.
 Restoring anadromous (migratory) fish species by creating ways around the lowest four dams on the river is critical not only to the local ecology, but also to indigenous culture.
 Help be the voice for the river and show your support for bringing these fish home.

-Thank you to everyone that joined us on May 19th for our Second Annual Fish Migration Parade in Pawtucket!
+Thank you to everyone that joined us in 2023 and 2024 for our Annual Fish Migration Parade in Pawtucket - we’re planning this year’s now - stay tuned!

 Addressing Combined Sewer Overflows (CSO)